China's peaceful rise: Origins

 Many of the ideas behind the effort to promote the concept of the peaceful rise of the PRC came from the new security concept, which was formulated by think tanks in the PRC in the mid-1990s.
 During this time period, Chinese leaders became more careful with China's international image in the aftermath of the 1989 Tiananmen Square protests and massacre, particularly American views of China's growing role internationally.

 The term itself was used in a speech given by the former Vice Principal of the Central Party School, Zheng Bijian, in late 2003 during the Boao Forum for Asia.
-Zheng had formulated the concept following a 2002 visit to the United States, where heard what he deemed as frequent and unsettling references to China as a threat.
+Zheng had formulated the concept following a 2002 visit to the United States, where he heard what he deemed as frequent and unsettling references to China as a threat.
 He coined the term after working with the MSS to study American attitudes toward China.
 Zheng returned to China and proposed a study to develop a theory of China's peaceful rise.
 Premier Wen Jiabao became the first high-level leader to endorse the concept in December 2003, while speaking at Harvard University.
 It appears to be one of the first initiatives by the fourth generation of the leadership of the PRC, headed by Hu Jintao and Wen Jiabao.

 In Zheng's speech he pointed out that in the past, a rise of a new power often resulted in drastic changes to global political structures, and even war (i.e. the hegemonic stability theory in international relations).
 He believed that this was because these powers "chose the road of aggression and expansion, which will ultimately fail."
 Zheng stated that China did not seek conquest or to follow a militarized path of development, but instead to seek reciprocity and mutual benefit in its foreign relations.

 However, there was disagreement about the term 'peaceful rise' among the Chinese leadership and academia, particularly because the use of the word 'rise' could fuel perceptions that China is a threat.
 At the 2004 session of the Bo'ao Forum, the Chinese Communist Party's general secretary Hu Jintao used instead the phrase China's peaceful development.
 'Peaceful development' has since been the definition generally used by senior officials, with 'peaceful rise' rarely heard.

 Under the strategic paradigm of former CCP General Secretary Jiang Zemin, China's rapid development was viewed as a multipolarizing change that challenged the unipolarity of the world structure under the United States of America's hegemony.
 In contrast, according to Guo (2006), the Chinese adaptation of a peaceful development strategy entails an effort to secure a favorable environment for development by avoiding direct confrontation that challenges the current unipolar world but still maintaining its multilateral approach.

 The 17th National Congress of the Chinese Communist Party made the "Peaceful Development" formulation official party doctrine.